drinkjava2/Multiple-Columns-Tree/README.md

-## Multiple-Columns-Tree & Sorted-Unlimited-Depth-Tree
+(For Chinese version please see: README-中文版)
-A new solution for save hierarchical data (Tree structure) in Database
+### Multiple-Columns-Tree / Sorted-Unlimited-Depth-Tree / Sorted-Adjacency-List-Tree
-(For Chinese version see: README-中文版)
+3 solutions for save hierarchical data (Tree structure) in Database

 Currently there are 4 common tree structure database storage patten, but they all have some problems:
 1)Adjacency List: Only record parent node.
 Advatage is simple, shortage is hard to access child nodes tree, need send lots SQL to database.
 2)Path Enumerations：Using a string to record path info.
 Advantage is easy to query, shortage is hard do insert operation, need modify lots path strings when insert a new record.
 3)Closure Table：Using another table to record path info, Advatage is easy to query and maintain, shortage is take too much space.
 4)Nested Sets：Record Left and Right Nodes, Advatange is easy to query/delete/insert, shortage is too complex.
 All of above patten has a same problem: not clearly show the whole tree structure in database.

-Here I designed 2 new methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these methods before, maybe I did not spend enough time to search on internet).
+Here I invented 3 methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these methods before because I did not spend lots time to search on internet).

 ### Multiple-Columns-Tree
 This method is similar like "Path Enumerations" but not exact same.
 I give it a name "simple multiple colums tree" because it simply use lots of database columns to store a position mark (1 or null), see below picture((https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemapping.jpg):